sjlevalley/terraform-kubernetes-project/steps - kubernetes-the-hard-way/manual/Step 08.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#checking-api-access) API to determine authorization.

-The commands in this section will affect the entire cluster and only need to be run on the `server` machine.
+The commands in this section will affect the entire cluster and only need to be run on the `server` machine (if not already connected to it).

 ```bash
 ssh admin@server